Does Protein Powder Expire?

 These complete proteins provide your body with absolutely everything it needs to recover from your workouts properly.
 Whey and casein – the two most popular protein powders out there – are both complete proteins.

-At first, anyway.
-As these milk-based proteins sit, a process called Maillard browning kicks in.
-Put simply, this reaction causes one amino acid – lysine – found in your protein powder to breakdown.
+But, as these milk-based proteins sit, a process called Maillard browning kicks in.
+Put simply, sugar reacts with the protein and causes one amino acid – lysine – found in your protein powder to breakdown.
 Once that happens, your protein is no longer complete.

 How Old Is Too Old?